Swakopmund: Education

 The German school Regierungsschule Swakopmund was previously located in the city.
-There are four secondary schools, Secondary School Swakopmund, Namib High School, Private School Swakopmund and Coastal High School.
+The four secondary schools are Secondary School Swakopmund, Namib High School, Private School Swakopmund, and Coastal High School.
 West Side High School, Atlantic High School and Private School Swakopmund include both primary and secondary grades.
 Other Primary schools include Hanganeni Primary, Tamariskia Primary, Festus ǃGonteb Primary, Swakopmund Primary, Namib Primary and Vrede Rede Primary Schools.

-Health

-The main healthcare provider in the city is the Cottage Medi-Clinic, a hospital with 70 beds.
-The other public health facilities found in Swakopmund, are Swakopmund State Hospital and Tamariskia Clinic.
+On the outskirts of the city, the Swakopmund Genocide Museum, founded in 2015 by artist and activist Laidlaw Peringanda, documents the German colonial genocide against the Herero and Nama and serves as a centre for remembrance and education.

 Politics

 Administrative divisions

 There are the following districts and suburbs in Swakopmund: